system76/docs/content/bluetooth.md

 sudo dpkg -i linux-firmware_#.###.#_all.deb
 ```

-> **NOTE:** You'll need to replace the numbers/file name with the most current version after downloading it.
+> You'll need to replace the numbers/file name with the most current version after downloading it.

 ### File Transfer